floooh/floooh.github.io/_posts/2025-08-17-sokol-gfx-view-update.md

 ### Why no 'texture' field in `sg_image_usage` to indicate that texture views may be created for an image object?

-Simply because creating a texture view is always supported for image object (with one 'legacy edge case': WebGL2 and GL4.1 not supporting binding multi-sampled images as textures).
-An explicit `.usage.texture` flag would allow to already fail at image object creation instead of failing to create a texture view on a multi-sampled image object, but this is such a minor detail that only affects 'legacy APIs' (WebGL2 and GL 4.1) that I didn't think adding an explicit texture usage flag was worth it.
+Simply because creating a texture view is always supported for image objects, so that flag could be implicitly hardwired to true anyway (with one 'legacy edge case': WebGL2 and GL4.1 not supporting binding multi-sampled images as textures).
+In that edge-case, an explicit `.usage.texture` flag would allow to already fail at image object creation instead of failing to create a texture view on a multi-sampled image object, but since this is such a minor detail which only affects 'legacy APIs' (WebGL2 and GL 4.1) that I didn't think adding an explicit texture usage flag was worth it.

 ### What's up with `SG_MAX_VIEW_BINDSLOTS` being this weird `28` instead of some 2^N value?